georgigospodinov/Haskell2/README.md

 server=True  # Using a network opponent and starting this game as the server
 server=False # Using a network opponent and starting this game as the client
              # leave server out to launch non-network game
+i

 ### Conflicting options
-When mutliple options were set with conflicting Colour assignments, only the last option is used.
+When mutliple options were set with conflicting Colour assignments, only the first option is used.

 ### Networking
 #### Notes: